-The UK’s general election and what its likely outcome – a Labour Party government – can mean for Kosova
+ISA BOJA: The UK’s general election and what its likely outcome—a Labour Party government—can mean for Kosovo

-Today, July 4th, the UK’s electorate voted on who will be No.10 Downing Street’s incumbent for the next five years.
+Today, July 4th, the UK’s electorate voted on who will be No.10 Downing Street’s new incumbent.
 The current Conservative Party Prime Minister, Rishi Sunak, or his opposition, the Labour Party leader, Sir Keir Starmer.

 The House of Commons, the UK Parliament's lower house, consists of 650 democratically elected Members of Parliament (MPs).
 Seats are distributed based on electoral boundaries and population size across Great Britain’s four nations, with England receiving the largest share, followed by Scotland, Wales, and Northern Ireland.
 The elections use the first-past-the-post system, where each constituency elects one MP, and the candidate with the most votes wins, regardless of whether they achieve an outright majority.

 The polls also indicate results significantly different from the last general election in 2019.
 Labour is set to gain 223 seats, while the Conservatives are expected to lose 257 seats and the Liberal Democrats to gain 56 seats.
 Scotland’s leading party, the Scottish Nationalist Party, advocates for Scottish independence and is projected to gain 20 seats this election, down 28 from the previous one.
-Nicola Sturgeon and Hamza Yusuf, the party's recent leaders and Scottish First Ministers, resigned amid corruption allegations and gender identity politics, respectively.
+The party’s two recent leaders and, by extension, Scotland’s First Ministers—Nicola Sturgeon and Hamza Yusuf—both resigned.
 The Green Party, focusing on environmentalism, and Plaid Cymru, advocating Welsh independence, are anticipated to roughly maintain their seat counts from 2019.

-The last general election – also a snap election – widely regarded as one on Britain’s Brexit deal, saw Boris Johnson win the Conservatives a comfortable majority, Jeremy Corbyn leading Labour to electoral downfall, and the Liberal Democrats leader, Jo Swinson, unseated.
+The last general election—also a snap election—widely regarded as one on Britain’s Brexit deal, saw Boris Johnson win the Conservatives a comfortable majority, Jeremy Corbyn leading Labour to electoral downfall, and the Liberal Democrats leader, Jo Swinson, unseated.
 Since, Corbyn, with antisemitism allegations against his name, has been banned from running as a Labour candidate in elections.
-Running as an independent, popular for his social democratic politics, Corbyn is projected to win his constituency of Islington North, London.
+Campaigning now as an independent—popular for his social democratic politics—Corbyn is projected to win his constituency of Islington North, London.

 In May of 1997, Blair won Labour a 419-seat majority, ousting the then-Conservative Prime Minister John Major.
 The win ushered in a New Labour government and a prime minister who changed the course of British and world politics over the following decade, including that of Kosova’s.
 Blair's New Labour aimed to modernise the party by shifting from traditional socialist policies to a more centrist and pragmatic approach.
-His leadership, ending in 2007 to give way to Gordon Brown, emphasised economic liberalism, social reform, and a pro-European stance; however, tarnished by the Chilcot Inquiry which found that Britain’s decision to invade Iraq in was based on flawed intelligence.
+His leadership—ending in 2007 to give way to Gordon Brown—emphasised economic liberalism, social reform, and a pro-European stance; however, it is tarnished by the Chilcot Inquiry which found that Britain’s decision to topple Saddam Hussein was based on flawed intelligence.

-And with the expected collapse of the Blue Wall – the traditional Tory-supporting constituencies that consistently voted for the Conservative in previous elections – another indication is that former Tory frontbenchers are preparing for opposition roles with an eye on potentially contending for the Conservative leadership, should Sunak fail to keep the party in power on Thursday.
-Namely, Priti Patel and Suella Braverman, former Home Secretaries, respectively, infamous for their staunch support of the highly controversial and internationally condemned Rwanda immigration policy, Britain’s withdrawal from the 1951 Convention, and involvement in anti-Palestine protests that swarmed London in recent months.
+And with the expected collapse of the Blue Wall—the traditional Tory-supporting constituencies that consistently voted for the Conservative in previous elections—another indication is that former Tory frontbenchers are preparing for opposition roles with an eye on potentially contending for the Conservative leadership, should Sunak fail to keep the party in power on Thursday.
+Namely, Priti Patel and Suella Braverman, former Home Secretaries, both infamous for their staunch support for the highly controversial and internationally-condemned Rwanda immigration policy, Britain's withdrawal from the 1951 Refugee Convention, and involvement in anti-Palestinan protests that have swarmed London in recent months.

 The Rwanda policy, proposed by the current Conservative government, aims at deterring illegal migration and asylum claims in the UK.
 The policy involves relocating individuals deemed illegal immigrants or asylum seekers to Rwanda for processing and resettlement.
 It has received condemnation in the UK and abroad and is said to shamelessly break away from Britain’s tradition of welcoming migrants.
 The 1951 Convention, referring to the United Nations Convention relating to the Status of Refugees, supplemented by the 1967 Protocol, safeguards the rights of migrants and asylum seekers through three principles: Non-discrimination, Non-penalization, and Non-refoulement.
 The Convention is what helped Albanian-Kosovars escape political oppression and ethnic cleansing during the 1980s and 1990s.

 But perhaps a more alarming indicator of the Tories, already bereft of their election betting scandal, is the performance of Reform UK in the polls.
-Projected to win 5 seats, the party’s leader, Nigel Farage, practices the far-right nationalist and protectionist ideologies akin to those that propelled Donald Trump to victory in the 2016 US presidential election and influenced the Brexit vote – and it is proving rather effective.
+Projected to win 5 seats, the party’s leader, Nigel Farage, espouses the far-right nationalist and protectionist ideologies similar to those that propelled Donald Trump to victory in the 2016 US presidential election and influencing the Brexit Vote—and they are proving rather effective.
 They are predicted to win 17% of the national vote, 3% less than the Conservatives.

 Regardless of what the polling and unfolding of events leading to election day may suggest for Britain’s future, a lot has happened since the last general election which makes this week’s one, oddly coinciding with US Independence Day, all the more important.
 The UK’s exit from the EU, the Covid-19 pandemic, Russia’s invasion of Ukraine, the passing of Queen Elizabeth II, the spiralling cost-of-living crisis, and the War in Gaza have altered the British political debate.
 Politically unhinged is the fact that, during this time, the UK has had three Conservative prime ministers under one parliamentary mandate.